letanloc202/youtube-summarizer/README.md

 ## How It Works

-1. **Input YouTube URL**: Paste any YouTube video URL that has captions/subtitles available
+1. **Input YouTube URL**: Paste any YouTube video URL and select transcription language
-2. **Transcript Extraction**: The app extracts the video transcript using the YouTube Transcript API
+2. **Audio Download**: The app downloads the audio track from the YouTube video using @distube/ytdl-core, with automatic fallback to yt-dlp for restricted videos
+3. **Whisper Transcription**: OpenAI Whisper transcribes the audio to text via Langchain
-3. **AI Processing**: Langchain processes the transcript with OpenAI's GPT model
+4. **AI Processing**: Langchain processes the transcript with OpenAI's GPT model
-4. **Streaming Summary**: Get a structured summary with real-time streaming responses
+5. **Streaming Summary**: Get a structured summary with real-time streaming responses

 ## Prerequisites

 - Node.js 18+
 - OpenAI API key
+- yt-dlp (for YouTube audio download fallback)

 ## Installation